yowchap/ModThatIsNotMod-Public/README.md

 - BoneMenuRadialButtonEnabled: Lets you open BoneMenu from the radial menu.
 - MenuOnRightHand: Enable this if you want the menu to follow your right hand instead of your left.
 - MenuOffsetX, MenuOffsetY, and MenuOffsetZ: Allows you to change the position of the menu relative to your hand.

+#### Notification prefs
+- NotificationsOnRightHand: Enable this if you want notifications to follow your right hand instead of your left.
+- NotificationOffsetX, NotificationOffsetY, and NotificationOffsetZ: Changes the position of the notifications relative to your hand.

 #### Misc prefs
 - AutomaticSpawnGuns: Will make the utility gun fully automatic.